sinkaroid/Blackseroja/README.md

 * [Bypasser] - Bypass DF or etc
 * [Summon] - Call your fav webtools ( u can change it )
 * [About] - About this shell, sourcecode, and previous coder.

+FEEL FREE DECODE / CHANGE EVERYTHING OR WHAT U WANT.